certainlyakey/certainlyakey.github.io/_posts/2016-10-26-bgtd-final.md

 The game is intended to be either web-based or mobile app based.
 The reason behind this is that its simple mechanic is okay for quick introduction into the typography terms or for playing a 5-10 minute session on the go.
 It's meant thus to be controlled with mouse, touch, or possibly keyboard.
 As this game is a learning game it'll probably be distributed around for free as a link to a website or a application.

-Here are some screenshots of Game-of-type graphical prototype:
+Here are some screenshots of a Game-of-type graphical prototype made by me:

 ![Screenshot 1](/images/game-of-type/1.png)
 ![Screenshot 2](/images/game-of-type/2.png)